-- As age increases, women become less selective with their partners, but men become more selective (Asendorpf et al., 2011). - Women are more likely to consider additional qualities besides physical appearance when choosing a partner, including cues that indicate resource-providing potential such as education and income.
-In contrast, men place more value in physical attractiveness because it is an indicator of fertility (Asendorpf et al., 2011). - Physical attraction best predicts initial relationship success (Asendorpf et al., 2011). - Desirability for one-night stands is primarily influenced by attractiveness (Bryan et al., 2011). - Men are generally more interested in casual sex (Sánchez et al., 2009).
+- o Women are more likely to consider additional qualities besides physical appearance when choosing a partner, including cues that indicate resource-providing potential such as education and income.
+In contrast, men place more value in physical attractiveness because it is an indicator of fertility (Asendorpf et al., 2011). - o Physical attraction best predicts initial relationship success (Asendorpf et al., 2011). - o Desirability for one-night stands is primarily influenced by attractiveness (Bryan et al., 2011). - Men are generally more interested in casual sex (Sánchez et al., 2009).